Our Future Path! A plan for a better world!

 Solutions

-Can we change course in time to prevent a crisis?
+Can we change course in time to prevent a catastrophic crisis?
 Yes, but we must start right now while we still have enough time and resources.
 The longer we wait to get started, the harder it will be to fix our problems and the more that we will needlessly suffer.

 To solve our energy problems, we must immediately dive into a major effort to become energy independent with a major focus on renewable energy.
 We will need to complete this effort well before we have a major oil shortage, which might otherwise occur by as early as 2030.

 I have a vision of how the world could be transformed into a much better place by just using what technology we already have available to us today.
 This new world would give most of us and our descendants a better life, based on how we each want to live our life.
-It would also give us a higher standard of living in both the near and the foreseeable future and would be better than anything we have seen before.
+It would also give us a higher standard of living in both the near and the foreseeable future and would be better than anything that we have seen before.

-My Ideas
+Ideas

 At its foundation, my perspective was a fundamental respect for the right to life, liberty and the pursuit of happiness that we should all have for all current and future living things.
 Therefore, instead of looking for what our nation needs and working down, we must focus our efforts on what individuals, groups, and all living things need, and work our way up.